.png)

 verb, unless the verb is in the infinitive form

-(–ARE,
+(-ARE, -ERE, -IRE).

-In this case the pronoun must be attached to the infinitive after
+In this case, the pronoun must be attached to the infinitive after

-dropping the final vowel -e.
+dropping the final vowel -E.

-pronouns are the same we use with the verb “piacere”
+Indirect pronouns are the same we use with the verb “piacere”

 and the verbs that behave like “piacere” (bastare, mancare,